 While other drivers owe motorcyclists a duty of care, they can neglect or deliberately violate that duty.
 As a result, you can find yourself contending with medical bills, property damage, and long-term emotional distress.

-If you want to pursue financial compensation after a motorcycle accident, let Christina Pendleton & Associates help.
+If you want to pursue financial compensation after a motorcycle accident, Norfolk personal injury lawyers at Christina Pendleton & Associates help.
 A motorcycle accident attorney in Norfolk, VA, can represent your best interests in and out of court.

 Breaking Down Motorcycle Accident Liability